Getting you back to work after an accident

 - Recover compensation for your injury and any financial losses suffered as a result of the accident.
 This could include loss of earnings, future loss of earnings, medication costs, travelling expenses, treatment costs, repair costs and also recovery for damaged items.

-How cases are funded
+How cases are funded for an accident at work claim

 At IMS Law our claims are funded on a No Win, No Fee basis, which is known as a ‘conditional fee agreement.’